 Bye-Laws of the European Society for Research in Mathematics Education

-In the version approved on February, 7, 2019 in Utrecht.
+Latest version, approved at the General Assembly on February, 7, 2019 in Utrecht.

 TITRE 1: PRESENTATION OF THE SOCIETY